bee-san/Polymath/content/posts/2022-01-01-web3-response.md

 > These client APIs are not using anything to verify blockchain state or the authenticity of responses.
 The results aren’t even signed.

-Both of the proposed solutions solve this.
+Both of the proposed solutions (Pockt, Light Clients) solve this.

 Moxie then talks about: